 Then the airline can reduce the aforementioned compensation by 50 percent.

-As the flight Stockholm-Vienna is 773 miles, it falls under category a).
+As the flight Stockholm-Vienna is 1,286 kilometres, it falls under category a).
 As you arrive within the two-hour margin after your original scheduled arrival time, the airline can reduce the normal compensation of 250 EUR by 50 percent, meaning that you will only receive 125 EUR.

 If your rebooked flight would have theoretically arrived later than 3pm, the airline would still need to pay the full amount of 250 EUR.
 The same would count for a passenger who is not rebooked and still takes the original flight, arriving five hours later at 6pm.

-It can happen that the airline might pro-actively offer you another form of compensation.
+It can happen that the airline might pro-actively offer you another form of compensation in case your flight is delayed or when you are asked whether you would be OK with being rebooked on an alternative flight.
 Some airlines might for example notify passengers that they can receive a travel voucher worth a certain amount of money in case of a delay.

 You have the freedom to decide yourself whether you accept such an offer or not.
 In case of 250 EUR cash vs. a 250 EUR travel credit, I would personally always opt for cash as it is much more flexible.
-That said, an airline can easily give you a much higher amount in travel credit (let’s say 400 EUR) – which might be more attractive than cash for some passengers.
+That said, an airline can easily give you a much higher amount in vouchers (let’s say a 400 EUR flight voucher versus 250 EUR cash) – which might be more attractive than cash for some passengers.